Ziyad-Mabrouk/openairinterface5g/doc/README.md

 - [How to use the L2 simulator](./L2NFAPI.md)
 - [How to use the OAI channel simulator](../openair1/SIMULATION/TOOLS/DOC/channel_simulation.md)
 - [How to use multiple BWPs](./RUN_NR_multiple_BWPs.md)
-- [How to run OAI-VNF and OAI-PNF](./nfapi.md): how to run the nFAPI split, including some general remarks on FAPI/nFAPI.
+- [How to run OAI-VNF and OAI-PNF](./nfapi.md): how to run the FAPI/nFAPI split, including some general remarks on FAPI/nFAPI.
 - [How to use the positioning reference signal (PRS)](./RUN_NR_PRS.md)
 - [How to use device-to-device communication (D2D, 4G)](./d2d_emulator_setup.txt)